Conifer Tree Removal Cost

 Medium conifer (3m–6m) £300-£700 3–5 hours

 The figures listed above represent the conifer removal cost for professional tree surgeons.
-The overall costs may vary depending on the complexity of the job and your location.
+The overall costs may vary depending on the complexity of the job, garden access, waste disposal and your location.

 Supply Costs

-Removing a conifer tree will require specialised tools and equipment, which are used exclusively by trained professionals.
-Some examples of the things a professional will need for removing a conifer tree include:
+Removing a conifer tree will require specialised tools and equipment, which are usually used by trained tree surgeons.
+Some examples of the equipment needed for removing a conifer tree include:

 • Chainsaws for cutting branches and trunks